MatthiasValvekens/pyHanko/README.md

 ### Features

 The code in this repository functions both as a library and as a command-line tool.
-It's nowhere near complete, but here is a short overview of the features.
+Here is a short overview of the features.
 Note that not all of these are necessarily exposed through the CLI.

  - Stamping